-Full Disclosure: This post has affiliate links to which Born to be Adventurous makes a small profit if you choose to support and buy one of the products through the link.
+Full Disclosure: This post has affiliate links to which Born to be Adventurous makes a small profit to support out family pizza night if you choose to support and buy one of the products through the link.

 Best Snowboarding Gear for Toddlers/Preschoolers

 While attaching a string to the After School Special Snowboard is possible the Riglet Reel is even better.
 The Riglet Reel attaches to the front of the snowboard so that you can pull your toddler around.
-This is a great way to develope initial snowboarding balance and help the get around the hill when pushing themselves seems too challenging.
-Buy the Riglet Reel here.
+This is a great way to develop initial snowboarding balance and help the get around the hill when pushing themselves seems too challenging.

-A full length snowsuit for those mini shredders.
+A full-length snowsuit for those mini shredders.
 The Burton Mini Shred One Piece keeps the snow out and the littles nice and warm.
-The best part is the stitching at the bottom can be cut so that the snow suit becomes bigger making it last another season or two!
-Buy the Burton Girls Minishred Illusion One Piece Jacket here.
+The best part is the stitching at the bottom can be cut so that the snowsuit becomes bigger making it last another season or two!